temporalio/documentation/kb/python-hello-world-query.md

 ## Application code

-The following section covers the parameters that will be sent to the Activity and Workflow.
+The following section covers the parameters that are sent to the Activity and Workflow.

 ### Workflow Definition